A Social Club supporting the frail aged and those living with dementia

 How can I access the service?

-The service is available to people living with dementia in the Mona Vale area.
+The service is available to the frail aged and people living with dementia in the Brisbane South ACPR area.
 If you are a primary carer enquiring around costs, eligibility and availability, you can directly contact the Social Club Manager